-This assertion is based on research shared in the study, Mediterranean Approach to Improving High-Density Lipoprotein Function, which was published in the American Heart Association’s journal, Circulation, February 13.
+This assertion is based on research shared in the study published in the American Heart Association’s journal, Circulation.

 During this study, 296 people at risk for cardiovascular disease with an average age of 66 were randomly selected to try out three diets.
+One plan followed a Mediterranean diet enriched with virgin olive oil (about four tablespoons) each day.
+The second followed a Mediterranean diet enriched with extra nuts (about a fistful) daily.
+The third was a healthy “control” diet that reduced consumption of red meat, processed foods, high-fat dairy products, and sweets.
 Participants used the diets for one year and had their blood tested before and after the study.
-The study described the three diets in this manner:

 Both Mediterranean diets, and especially the one that included extra doses of olive oil, improved the functioning of high-density lipoproteins or HDL (known as the “good” cholesterol).
 HDL is considered beneficial because it functions in several ways to reduce risk of cardiovascular disease.
 For example, it removes cholesterol from the arteries and keeps low-density lipoproteins or LDL (“bad” cholesterol) from oxidizing and triggering plaque development in the arteries.
 HDL also helps to relax blood vessels so blood can flow smoothly.